Help! My Child is Struggling with Reading

 This group of children are those for whom working with symbols (letters) are nearly impossible.
 They don’t learn at all by memorizing facts, such as letter name and sound, they don’t “get” that sounds string together to make words.
 Basically, when they see symbols, they can’t attach any meaning to them.

-Easy-for-Me Teaching Kit 1 will require about 20-30 minutes a day, so you can use it for homeschooling OR you can use it to bring your child up to speed over the summer or during the school year.
+Easy-for-Me Teaching Kit 1 will require about 20-30 minutes a day, so you can use it for homeschooling OR you can use it to bring your child up to speed by teaching missing basic skills.

 We have reports of success with kids even up to age 11 who were non-readers.
 There is something especially fine about striking a match between a child’s learning needs and the correct resource and seeing the wonderful outcome for the child!